 Find stories and testimonials about women who are making construction their career of choice.

 “Doorways has given me experience about what employers are looking for and this has helped me get a job offer with an electrical company for an apprenticeship."
 Paige, doorways2construction™ student from Playford International College.

 Career Pathway to Electrical Initiative

-A group of female D2C students were given the opportunity to undertake workplacement with electrical contractors CME Group in September 2018.
+A group of female doorways2construction students was given the opportunity to undertake workplacement with electrical contractors CME Group.
 The initiative was welcomed by CME Group who approached CITB about ways to encourage women to consider electrical as a career pathway.

-The other students who will complete their studies in 2019 are invited back to CME for workplacement and to help support them to get into the industry.
+The other students who will complete their studies were invited back to CME for workplacement and to help support them to get into the industry.

 Left: Katja Gubbins CITB Field Officer with the four workplacement students.
 Right: Chris Mattner Managing Director of CME Group.